-An innovative power-to-gas plant is being built at the Bologna Corticella waste treatment plant, closely integrated with the urban waste water treatment process, in order to store renewable energy that can be used to transform hydrogen into synthetic methane thanks to carbon dioxide.
+An innovative power-to-gas plant is being built at the Bologna Corticella wastewater treatment plant, closely integrated with the urban waste water treatment process, in order to store renewable energy that can be used to transform hydrogen into synthetic methane thanks to carbon dioxide.
 The final project was completed in 2022 and the authorisation process is still underway.
 The power-to-gas technology makes it possible to convert renewable electricity into synthetic natural gas, similar to biomethane.
-In detail, the installation of a 1 MW electrolyser for the production of green hydrogen through water electrolysis is envisaged; inside a special biological methanator, the hydrogen is then converted into methane by combining it with the carbon dioxide naturally present in the biogas produced in the waste treatment plant itself.
-The system makes it possible to recover and convert the surplus of renewable electricity, which is difficult to manage for the electricity distribution network, into an easily storable energy source (biomethane).
-By integrating the electricity grid with the gas grid (sector-coupling), this technology can be exploited to ensure, in the future, greater sustainability and flexibility of the national energy system through the decarbonisation of the production and end-use sectors of energy.
+In detail, the installation of a 1 MW electrolyser for the production of green hydrogen through water electrolysis is planned; inside a special biological methanator, the hydrogen is then converted into methane by combining it with the carbon dioxide naturally present in the biogas produced in the wastewater treatment plant itself.
+The system makes it possible to recover and convert the surplus of renewable electricity, which is difficult to manage for the electricity grid with the gas grid (sector-coupling), in the future this technology can be exploited to ensure greater sustainability and flexibility of the national energy system through the decarbonisation of the production and end-use sectors of energy.